2: Water and pH

 Click to show Optimal Buffering Range using pKa example problem

-Which one of the following pH values falls outside the optimal buffering rangeof Citric acid?
+Which one of the following pH values falls outside the optimal buffering rangeof Phosphoric acid?

 Most Abundant Diprotic State at pH using pKa